 But from the perspective of a bathing spa – I just didn’t feel it at all.
 I was surprised that the mineral pool (above left) was so cool.
 I mean it wasn’t hot, but I honestly could not spend more than 7 minutes in the mineral pool before needing to return to the hot whirlpool (above right).
 Finally warmed up in the shower on my way out.

 Another interesting aspect was the clientele – I definitely knew that I was on the east side of the island, in that there was a large retirement contingent of the female variety.
 The other main clientele type was couples!
 Couples everywhere!
 I certainly have nothing against couples, I was just a bit surprised at some pretty hard core make out sessions under the waterfall.
 I blame spa photos making spas out to be this crazy romantic place.

 But I did love the big change rooms – definitely enough room for a steam room…. hint hint….
 The service was good – you can tell that they really want to be the best.

 But my suggestion to Grotto Spa are: 1) to warm up their pool 2) put in at least a steam room 3) and maybe lower their prices – it’s quite prohibitive.
-It didn’t feel like a good value.
+It didn’t feel like it was a good value.
 For a dedicated bathing spa lover like myself – it did not have enough, and what it had was weak.